Skip to content

 Freshly ground black pepper and sea salt

 With small, sharp knife make a few small slices over the body and legs of the chicken.
-Insert pieces of garlic in each opening.
+Insert pieces of garlic into each opening.
 Place 1/2 the lemon and the rest of the garlic pieces in the cavity of the chicken and the other half of the lemon into the Dutch oven.
-Drizzle olive oil over chicken and sprinkle on herbs and seasoning – massage into chicken.
+Drizzle oil over chicken and sprinkle on herbs, zest and seasoning – massage into chicken.

-Roast for an hour and a half with the lid on then remove the lid, increase the temperature to 190C and roast for another 20 minutes.
-This will depend on the size of the chicken obviously – As a guide, a 1.5kg whole stuffed chicken takes about 30 minutes per 500g of weight to cook in an oven preheated to 180°C (reference: taste.com.au).
+Remove pan from the oven, increase the temperature to 200C, drain the juices (be careful as the pan is very heavy) and place back into the oven uncovered (see note) – roast for another 30 minutes to brown.
+This will depend on the size of the chicken obviously – as a guide, a 1.5kg whole stuffed chicken takes about 30 minutes per 500g of weight to cook in an oven preheated to 180°C (reference: taste.com.au).
+It will also depend on how hot your oven runs so keep an eye on it.

 I purchased my Dutch oven on sale as well, a few years ago.
 You’ll wonder how you did without it, they’re amazing.